Can I Get "Pain and Suffering" for "Minor" Car Accident Injuries?

-Even after a seemingly minor crash, your claim will likely include a "pain and suffering" component.
-Here's how it works.
+Even after a minor car accident, any injury claim will likely include at least some compensation for "pain and suffering."

 In the context of a car accident case, pain and suffering is a component of the claimant's compensable losses ("damages" in the language of the law) that typically encompasses any kind of physical discomfort and mental/emotional suffering associated with: